 Get exclusive member benefits & effect social change.
 Join Today

-The mention of ADD or ADHD conjures the image of a six-year-old bouncing off the furniture or staring out the window of his classroom, ignoring his assignments.
+The mention of ADHD conjures the image of a six-year-old bouncing off the furniture or staring out the window of his classroom, ignoring his assignments.
 What most people don’t know is that approximately four percent of American adults (as many as 9 million people) are also affected by these disorders.

 ADHD presents differently in adults than it does in children, which may explain why so many cases of adult ADHD are misdiagnosed or undiagnosed.
 Adult ADHD disrupts what are called the “executive functions” of the brain, such as judgment, decision-making, initiative, memory, and the ability to complete complex tasks.
 Impaired executive functions can spell disaster for scholastic and professional achievement, as well as sustainable, stable relationships.
 Adult ADHD is often misdiagnosed as depression or an anxiety disorder, and can be overlooked as the source of such symptoms.
 Depression and anxiety often accompany ADHD because difficulty with executive brain functions can trigger both.

 If the aforementioned signs and symptoms of ADHD sound familiar or representative of issues you’ve experienced, you may consider checking them against the Adult ADHD Self-Report Scale Symptom Checklist.
-The World Health Organization and the Workgroup on Adult ADHD developed the list, which physicians often use in dialog with patients seeking help for ADHD symptoms.
+The World Health Organization and the Workgroup on Adult ADHD developed the list, which physicians often use in dialogue with patients seeking help for ADHD symptoms.
 At least six symptoms, in specific degrees of severity, must be verified for an ADHD diagnosis.

 The following are a sample of questions from the Checklist.
 Choose one of these five responses for each: Never, Rarely, Sometimes, Often, or Very Often.